 Cleats can be modified by indenting, making cutouts/notches, or tapering the ends.
 There is no “standard” cleat pattern.
 Every cleated belt is a custom design driven by the requirements of the conveyor system.

-No matter what your application requires, we have the capability to provide the thermoplastic cleat you need.
-Want to know more options?
+No matter what your application requires, we have the capability to provide the thermoplastic belt cleat you need.
+Looking for more options?
 Contact us today to start the conversation.